Saving is likely to be one of the last things on many people’s minds during these troubling times.

 One way to get the ball rolling is to go try the good, old-fashioned way of sticking physical cash into a money box.

-Whether it’s popping pound coins into a jar or filing away your £5 notes, any amount is a good start – just make sure that you deposit anything you’ve saved into a savings account regularly so that you earn interest on it.
+Whether it’s popping pound coins into a jar or filing away your £5 notes, any amount is a good start – just make sure that you deposit anything you’ve saved into a savings account every month so that you earn interest on it.

-Savings rates are changing daily as a result of the Bank of England base rate cut earlier this month, but you can find the top rates currently available at Savingschampion.co.uk.
+Savings rates are changing daily as a result of the Bank of England’s base rate cut in March, but you can find the top rates currently available at Savingschampion.co.uk.

 Get smart about saving